 Contrary to AC units, furnaces are devices that are primarily used for heating a whole building.
 Some of the main features you should watch out for are as follows:

 - Variable-Speed Blower – This is for regulating the rate at which air is delivered, especially if less heat is required.

-- Efficiency Rating – The cost of operating any furnace depends on efficiency rating.
-Running a higher efficiency furnace is costly compared to a lower efficiency furnace.
+- Efficiency Rating – The cost of operating any furnace depends on the efficiency rating.
+Running a higher-efficiency furnace is costly compared to a lower-efficiency furnace.

 - Variable Heat Output – Integrating variable heat output with the variable-speed blower improves efficiency and comfort.

 - Air Filtration – It’s mostly designed for trapping dust that may penetrate the heating system.

 - Type of Fuel – The fuel for operating any furnace mostly originates from natural gas, electricity, or oil.

 Avoiding the mistakes mentioned above when purchasing a new air conditioner will help you make a well-informed decision when looking for your space’s best AC system.
 Do take note of these the next time you decide to replace your faulty AC or buy a new one.